ylk14/SmartPlant/README.md

 Backend requirements:

-- The AI backend (Node + Python) should be running on
+- The AI backend (Node + Python) should be running
-  **http://10.0.2.2:3000** when using the Android emulator.
-  If you change the backend port or host, update the URLs in the frontend code.
+- use the cmd and type ipconfig
+- take your ip address and add it into the \services\api.js in: const HOST = 'your-ip';
+-

 ---